 Academic Publishing Links

-- To learn more about submitting articles to specific academic journals, see our information on Journal Listings and Submission Policies.
+- To learn more about submitting articles to specific outlets, see our information on Publication Outlets.

-- For information on presenting at conferences, see our Conference Presentations page.
+- For information on presenting at conferences, see Conference Presentations.

-- To read articles published by NPS students, see our Student Publications page.
+- To read articles published by NPS students and alumni, see Student Publications.

 - To view theses and dissertations that have the received the NPS Outstanding Thesis Award, visit the NPS Institutional Archive, Calhoun.